junghoon-vans/binance-trading-api-wrapper/README.md

 About
 ---

 This project is for trading on Binance by triggering an alarm in the Trading View strategy.
-For this, I used [Binance's official SDK](https://github.com/Binance-docs/Binance_Futures_python/tree/e22898d440531c94a1f2d9e8ae49009979a70c96).
-Detailed information related to SDK can be found through the [official api document](https://binance-docs.github.io/apidocs/futures/en).
+For this, I used [python-binance](https://github.com/sammchardy/python-binance).
+Detailed information related to the package can be found through [this document page](https://python-binance.readthedocs.io/en/latest/index.html#).